openstack/mistral/doc/source/dsl/dsl_v2.rst

 '''''''''''''''''''''''''''''''''

-Task transitions can be determined by success/error/completeness of the previous tasks and also by additional YAQL guard expressions that can access any data produced by upstream tasks.
+Task transitions can be determined by success/error/completeness of the previous tasks and also by additional guard expressions that can access any data produced by upstream tasks.
 So in the example above task 'create_vm' could also have a YAQL expression on transition to task 'send_success_email' as follows: